uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 // Without the explicit type annotation, todo is a string
 ```

-However if we declare a constant, then by default TypeScript will infer a literal type.
+However, if we declare a constant, then by default TypeScript will infer a literal type.
 This also makes sense since we can't change the constant later:

 ```ts